William Kidd: Preparing his expedition

 The new ship, Adventure Galley, was well suited to the task of catching pirates, weighing over 284 tons burthen and equipped with 34 cannon, oars, and 150 men.
 The oars were a key advantage, as they enabled Adventure Galley to manoeuvre in a battle when the winds had calmed and other ships were dead in the water.
 Kidd took pride in personally selecting the crew, choosing only those whom he deemed to be the best and most loyal officers.

 Because of Kidd's refusal to salute, the Navy vessel's captain retaliated by pressing much of Kidd's crew into naval service, despite the captain's strong protests and the general exclusion of privateer crew from such action.
 Short-handed, Kidd sailed for New York City, capturing a French vessel en route (which was legal under the terms of his commission).
 To make up for the lack of officers, Kidd picked up replacement crew in New York, the vast majority of whom were known and hardened criminals, some likely former pirates.

 Among Kidd's officers was quartermaster Hendrick van der Heul.
 The quartermaster was considered "second in command" to the captain in pirate culture of this era.
 It is not clear, however, if Van der Heul exercised this degree of responsibility because Kidd was authorised as a privateer.
-Van der Heul is notable because he might have been African or of African descent.
+Van der Heul may have been African or of Dutch descent.
 A contemporary source describes him as a "small black Man".
 If Van der Heul was of African ancestry, he would be considered the highest-ranking black pirate or privateer so far identified.
 Van der Heul later became a master's mate on a merchant vessel and was never convicted of piracy.